Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 He fed the remaining echoes their Residue.
 One drop each.
 The economics of death, unchanged.

 But as he worked, he felt it—the ghost of another man's consciousness, fading but not gone.
 Cèresnav's mannerisms in his hands.
 Cèresnav's precision in his measurements.
 Cèresnav's squint when the light was too bright.
-The fog at the edges of his vision that wouldn't clear, that was the color of old paper and the weight of secrets finally spoken.
+The fog at the edges of his vision that wouldn't clear, that was the color of old paper and the weight of truth finally spoken.

 The dead were never fully gone.
 That was the truth of binding—not that you carried echoes, but that they carried you.
 Changed you.
 Left pieces of themselves in your patterns that no dissolution could remove.